DevonGifford/InCard/README.md

 #### Known issues:

-💥 I need to fix and handle how the session is managed when callback to home page post sign in success, currently SSR page does not rerender  when session updates.
-(Production Bug)

 💥 Need to throw an error or push user to sign-in page, if session time has elapsed and user try's to manually update their session